-- Ensure that value for money is achieved through appropriate procurement strategies and procedures and input into programme business cases. - Advise, guide, and support the development of and compliance with procurement policy, best practice, and legislation. - Provide and develop professional, qualified procurement expertise, advice, and services. - Support the Business by building efficient and compliant purchase to pay processes and development and maintenance thereof. - Reporting and Performance Management to enable continuous improvement and consultation. - Ensuring Police Scotland's policies and procedures reflect all SPPN's, legislative changes and external and internal governance. - Contribute to the aims and objectives of the organisation, as detailed in the corporate plan. - Pro-actively manage and develop the supplier base, including small and medium-sized enterprises (SMEs) and voluntary, community and social enterprise sector organisations, identifying and managing any supply risks or value add opportunities.
-Monitor contract performance throughout the lifecycle of our contracts driving best value. - Promote and engage in collaboration and information sharing with relevant partner organisations. - Support sustainable policies through procurement processes.
+- Ensure that value for money is achieved through appropriate procurement strategies, procedures and input into programme business cases. - Advise, guide, and support the development of and compliance with procurement policy, best practice, and legislation. - Provide and develop professional, qualified procurement expertise, advice and services. - Support the Business by building efficient and compliant source to pay processes and development and maintenance thereof. - Reporting and Performance Management to enable continuous improvement and consultation. - Ensuring Police Scotland's policies and procedures reflect all SPPN's, legislative changes and external and internal governance. - Contribute to the aims and objectives of the organisation, as detailed in the corporate plan. - Pro-actively manage and develop the supplier base, including small and medium-sized enterprises (SMEs) and voluntary, community and social enterprise sector organisations, identifying and managing any supply risks or value add opportunities.
+Monitoring contract performance throughout the lifecycle of our contracts driving best value. - Promote and engage in collaboration and information sharing with relevant partner organisations. - Support sustainable policies through procurement processes.

-The main responsibilities of the procurement service within Police Scotland encompass the following activities are to:
+The main responsibilities of the procurement service within Police Scotland encompass the following activities:

-- Act as the interface between the contracting organisation and the external marketplace on commercial matters; - Determine requirements and establish specifications in collaboration with end-users; - Challenge end-user requirements critically for need and cost effectiveness, taking account of whole life costs, demand, corporate social responsibility, and sustainability issues; - Manage strategic supplier relationships; - Manage procurement competitions, contract awards and contracts; - Maintain a comprehensive contract register; - Establish arrangements relating to authority to procure; - Continually strive to develop improvements in process and procedures to ensure efficient and timely procurement and purchasing; - Measure and report procurement performance; - Ensure governance remains appropriate and proportionate; - Ensure we remain up to date regarding policies and legal guidance.
+- Act as the interface between the contracting organisation and the external marketplace on commercial matters; - Determine requirements and establish specifications in collaboration with end-users; - Challenge end-user requirements critically for need and cost effectiveness, taking account of whole life costs, demand, corporate social responsibility and sustainability issues; - Manage strategic supplier relationships; - Manage procurement competitions, contract awards and contracts; - Maintain a comprehensive contract register; - Establish arrangements relating to authority to procure; - Continually strive to develop improvements in process and procedures to ensure efficient, compliant and timely procurement; - Continually strive to develop improvements in process and policy to ensure efficient source to pay practices that deliver compliance; - Measure and report procurement performance; - Ensure governance remains appropriate and proportionate; - Ensure we remain up to date regarding policies and legal guidance.